 .1 Fresh air intake hoods shall be provided complete with 1/2" x 1/2" bird screen and finished to match the unit.
 A rain gutter shall be provided on all edges of the hood.
 Outside air hoods shall be sized for maximum inlet velocity of 600 FPM.

 .1 External disconnects shall be provided in a NEMA 3R enclosure for superior water protection.

-4.6 CONVECTORS
+4.6 Convectors

-.1 To have standard sloped top
+- .1 To have standard sloped top - .2 Controlled by pressure independent valves (PIC).

-4.7 HEAT EXCHANGERS
+4.7 Heat Exchangers